-- 1.10 The goal of these Guidelines is to ensure uniform and proper application of the standards contained in the Convention.
-As such the Guidelines are to be updated as the state of knowledge and technology may require. - 1.11 The purpose of these Guidelines is to: - .1 define test and performance requirements for the approval of Ballast Water Management Systems; - .2 assist Administrations in determining appropriate design, construction and operational parameters necessary for the approval of Ballast Water Management Systems; - .3 provide a uniform interpretation and application of the requirements of Regulation D-3; - .4 provide guidance to equipment manufacturers and ship owners in determining the suitability of equipment to meet the requirements of the Convention; and - .5 assure that Ballast Water Management Systems approved by Administrations are capable of achieving the standard of Regulation D-2 in land-based and shipboard evaluations.
+1.10 The goal of these Guidelines is to ensure uniform and proper application of the standards contained in the Convention.
+As such the Guidelines are to be updated as the state of knowledge and technology may require.

+1.11 The purposes of these Guidelines are to:

+- .1 define test and performance requirements for the approval of ballast water management systems; - .2 assist Administrations in determining appropriate design, construction and operational parameters necessary for the approval of ballast water management systems; - .3 provide a uniform interpretation and application of the requirements of regulation D-3; - .4 provide guidance to Administrations, equipment manufacturers and shipowners in determining the suitability of equipment to meet the requirements of the Convention and of the environmental acceptability of treated water; and - .5 assure that ballast water management systems approved by Administrations are capable of achieving the standard of regulation D-2 in land-based and shipboard evaluations and do not cause unacceptable harm to the vessel, crew, the environment or public health.